seedstack/website/content/docs/seed/manual/core/configuration.md

         weight: 20
 ---

-SEED based applications are configured using files under the **META-INF/configuration** classpath directory with two types of configuration files:
+Seed based applications are configured using files under the **META-INF/configuration** classpath directory with two types of configuration files:

 * Usual properties files with a `properties` extension.
 These files must respect the `java.util.properties` standard specified [here](<http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader)>).
 They are